pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 [^tp]: I don't actually want to coin all these terms.
 The problem is that there don't seem to be any.
 Alternate suggestions welcome.

-[^w]: Unlike the POSIX version of the `janet` binary, the Windows version does not hard code any values into the `janet` binary and instead uses environment variables exclusively.
-If a user's system does not specify any of `JANET_PATH`, `JANET_BINPATH` and `JANET_MANPATH`, then the target paths will not resolve to a value by default.

 [^b]: This article uses the term 'bundle root' to refer to the top-level of the bundle itself.
 However, a bundle can also put its info file and bundle script